zwang154/lys_instr/docs_src/source/lys_instr_/tutorial_/templates.rst

 Clicking the **Start** button with no scan loops configured acquires the complete 8×8 dataset in a single run.

-As in previous examples, you can add motor axes for scanning in the **Scan** tab.
+As before, you can add motor axes for scanning in the **Scan** tab.
 For instance, you can perform 4D-STEM measurements at each step while sweeping the electric field applied to the sample.
 Suppose the motor axis "E" controls the electric field: